Utsuigawa Station: Layout

-Utsuigawa Station, which is unmanned, is on an embankment and consists of a side platform serving a single track.
+Utsuigawa Station, which is unstaffed, is on an embankment and consists of a side platform serving a single track.
 There is no station building, only a shelter for waiting passengers.
 A flight of steps leads up from the road to the platform.
 The station is not wheelchair accessible.
 A bike shed and toilet are set up at the base of the embankment.
 Parking is by the side of the road.